BianorAraujo/my-weather-skill/README.md

-# My Weather - Alexa Skill
+# My Weather

-This API is for Alexa to get the temperature in Dublin, the Min and Max temperature and feels like as well.
+This API was created because Alexa don't say the feels like temperature by default.
+With this API, Alexa can get the feels like temperature in Dublin, the current temperature and the Min and Max temperature as well.

 ## Technologys Used

 * Python
 * Flask
+* OpenWeather API

 This API was deploied on Vercel.